Daleon/checks-for-understanding/module-2/backend/week_two.md

 Note: When you're done, submit a PR.

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
+  A database which can utilize relationships between sets of data.

 2. What kind of methods are `belongs_to`, and `has_many`? (i.e. class or instance) Give an example.
+  ActiveRecord Methods

 3. What do they allow you to do?
+  Establish relationships between sets of data, based upon the assumption that there is only one of something to many of another.
+These methods allow us to automatically make those connections within the ActiveRecord Database.

 4. What's the difference between agile workflow and waterfall method?
+   Agile workflow works on all aspects of the project at small intervals.
+Whereas, waterfall does each portion of the process in signifigantly larger "chunks".

 5. What is the difference between `#new` and `#create`?
+  #new creates and instance of an ActiveRecord object, but is not saved to ther database.
+Whereas #create does just that.
+It
+  both creates a new instance Object of the data, and also saves it in one command.

 6. At a basic level, what does cURL allow you to do?
+   Data transfer by script...?
+I think ... ?

 7. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.
+  One student for every teacher.
+Many students for every teacher.
+Thus...
+Teacher has_many :students, and Students belongs_to :teachers

 8. Define foreign key, primary key, and schema.
+  Foreign Key is the key associated with the direct relationship between two sets of data in ActiveRecord.
+Primary key is the key associated with the appropriate data object within a set of data - this is the id number...
+Schema file is automatically generated when we perform a rake db:migrate - NEVER MANUALLY CHANGE THIS FILE!!!!

 9. Describe the relationship between a foreign key on one table and a primary key on another table.
+  The foreign key is only used for the relationship from one set of data to another.
+If you have a primary key, it will only give you information within that ActiveRecord set of data.
+All tables generate the same numbers, but are directly connected to thir respective sets, preventing confusion.

 10. What are the parts of an HTTP response?
+  Request, Authentication, Response, Permission .... ?   ...
+I have no idea ...

 11. Describe some techniques to make our Sinatra code more DRY.
 Give an example of when you would use these techniques.
+  When you have relatively small databases.

 ### Optional Questions